gflorez97/dataProcesses2019/docs/index.md

 	<figcaption>Figure 5: Density plot of the minutes</figcaption>
 </figure>

-Finally, we present a density plot of the minutes per game, to further insist in the fact that All-NBA players play more minutes than non All-NBA players, on average.
+Finally, we present a density plot of the minutes per game, to further insist in the fact that All-NBA players play more minutes than non-All-NBA players, on average.
 Again, this does not mean, as we already stated, that there are more All-NBA players playing lots of minutes than non-All-NBA.
 It just means that players with less than 30 minutes of play time have lower probabilities of being selected to the All-NBA.